According to the hundreds of people that took our survey… Spanish isn’t just hard to learn.

 Yep.
 It’s nasty.

-Memorising vocabulary came fifth in what people found the hardest…
+Memorizing vocabulary came fifth in what people found the hardest…

 … But also came top of the list of things Spanish learners found the easiest.